yottahmd/jsc-poc/docs/high-level-design.md

 - Smart Contract Account (SCA): Minimal single-owner account with signature + nonce enforcement; optionally a timelocked guardian for demo.
 - Privacy Pool: Accepts fixed-denomination deposits, records commitments, verifies ZK proofs on withdraw, enforces SBT gating and nullifier set.
 - Verifier (ZK): Groth16 verifier contract generated from Circom circuits.
-- Stablecoin (ERC20): Test token used for deposits/withdrawals.
-If Kaigan stablecoin is not available, a minimal ERC20 demo token is deployed (sample added in repo).
+- Stablecoin (ERC20): **MJPY** on Kaigan for deposits/withdrawals; address `0x115e91ef61ae86FbECa4b5637FD79C806c331632`.
+If contingencies arise, a minimal ERC20 demo token can be deployed as fallback.
 - Mizuhiki Verified SBT (external): ERC-721 on JSC Kaigan used for KYC gating.
 - Association Set Builder: Simple off-chain worker that collects SBT-qualified deposits and maintains the Merkle tree; publishes on-chain root and off-chain JSON.
 - Optional Prover Service: Local in-browser proving by default; optional lightweight node/worker fallback (no PII, proof inputs are local or encrypted in transit if used).